Gravity-Induced Geometric Phases and Entanglement in Spinors and Neutrinos: Gravitational Zeeman Effect: Variation of Mixing Angles with Gravitational Field

-In the presence of very strong gravitational effect ($B_0>>m_e,m_\mu$) (see, e.g., \cite{bm1,bm2}), $\theta_{1,2}\rightarrow\pi/4$ and for entangled states $\Phi_{do1,2}\rightarrow \beta\cos\alpha\sin\alpha$.
-Similarly, the $\tau$-independent part of $\Phi_{d1,2,3,4}$ of entangled states survives even at a very strong gravitational field for arbitrary $\alpha$.
-Figure \ref{figth12} shows that $\theta_1$ and $\theta_2$ decrease with the increase of $|B_0|$, which furthermore controls geometric Berry like phases associated with entangled states given in \S V. Figure \ref{figphen} shows, how the corresponding $\tau$-independent part of $\Phi_{d1}$ varies with the change of the strength of gravitational coupling.
-This confirms that while $\theta_{1,2}$ decrease with increasing $B_0$, still mixing and also various phases survive.
+In the presence of very strong gravitational effect ($B_0>>m_e,m_\mu$) (see, e.g.,~\cite{bm1,bm2}), $\theta_{1,2}\rightarrow\pi/4$ and for entangled states $\Phi_{do1,2}\rightarrow \beta\cos\alpha\sin\alpha$.
+Similarly, the~$\tau$-independent part of $\Phi_{d1,2,3,4}$ of entangled states survives even at a very strong gravitational field for an arbitrary $\alpha$.~Figure~\ref{figth12} shows that $\theta_1$ and $\theta_2$ decrease with the increase of $|B_0|$, which furthermore controls geometric Berry-like phases associated with entangled states given in Section \ref{sec5}.~Figure~\ref{figphen} shows how the corresponding $\tau$-independent part of $\Phi_{d1}$ varies with the change of the strength of gravitational coupling.
+This~confirms that while $\theta_{1,2}$ decrease with increasing $B_0$, mixing and also various phases still~survive.